NateFerrero/cmd.js/README.md

 ### Developer Notes

+Installation is done with `npm install` or `make install` for convenience.

+Testing is accomplished with mocha, and can be run with `npm test` or `make test`.
+There's also a handy `make test-watch` to see live test results during development.

-This project uses gulp.
-Make all changes/additions in `lib/*.js` while running `gulp` from the command line.
+This project is built with [gulp](http://gulpjs.com/).
+Make all changes/additions in `lib/*.js` while running `make build-watch` from the command line.

 # API Reference